 This is my number one because it’s the one I use first.
 My next destination is normally dependent on where Skyscanner tells me I can fly to cheaply.

 I put in my closest airport and then search everywhere for the month that I want to travel and take it from there.
-You can use Skyscanner to search for Flights, Hotels and Hire Car.
+You can use Skyscanner to search for Flights, Hotels, and Rental Car.

 They also have tonnes of great content about the best places to travel, where and when.
 Now I know that some people find Skyscanner a little confusing but once you get the hang of it, you will be as hooked as I am.
 If you need some help navigating the app or the main site take a look at a post I wrote talking you through step by step how to use Skyscanner.
 If you are using Google Flights I also wrote this post comparing the 2.

 The Airline App